 An apostille is a certificate that authenticates the signature, seal, or stamp on a public document, confirming its legitimacy for use in a foreign country that is part of the 1961 Hague Apostille Convention.
-This authentication proves that the document is genuine and can be legally recognized abroad without the need for additional legalization by embassies or consulates.

 One of the primary uses of apostilled documents is in citizenship processes, particularly for those applying for dual citizenship or naturalization in another country.
 For example: